-Upon receiving a formal complaint, the CO will consider whether any action should be taken in the investigatory phase to protect the Complainant from further discrimination or retaliation, including, but not limited to, a change of work assignment or schedule for the Complainant and/or Respondent the person who allegedly engaged in the misconduct.
+Upon receiving a formal complaint, the CO will consider whether any action should be taken in the investigatory phase to protect the Complainant from further discrimination or retaliation, including, but not limited to, a change of work assignment or schedule for the Complainant and/or the Respondent person who allegedly engaged in the misconduct.
 In making such a determination, the CO should consult the Complainant to assess whether the individual agrees with his/her agreement to the proposed action.
-If the Complainant is unwilling to consent to the proposed change, the CO may still take whatever actions deemeds/he deems appropriate in consultation with the Superintendent.
+If the Complainant is unwilling to consent to the proposed change, the CO may still take whatever actions deemed s/he deem appropriate in consultation with the Superintendent.